simonpj/www.peytonjones.org/_publications/provably-correct.md

 permalink: /provably-correct/
 excerpt: "In this paper, we give a simple and efficient implementation of reverse-mode automatic differentiation, which both extends easily to higher-order functions, and has run time and memory consumption linear in the run time of the original program..."
 header:
   overlay_image: /assets/images/spj-stock-header.jpg
-  caption: Faustyna Krawiec, Neel Krishnaswami, Simon Peyton Jones, Tom Ellis, Andrew Fitzgibbon, Richard Eisenberg
 ---
-_[POPL 2022](https://popl22.sigplan.org)_ | August 2021
+Faustyna Krawiec, Neel Krishnaswami, Simon Peyton Jones, Tom Ellis, Andrew Fitzgibbon, Richard Eisenberg _[POPL 2022](https://popl22.sigplan.org)_ | August 2021

 {% include video id="EPGqzkEZWyw" provider="youtube" %}